nxskok/pasias/docs/20-repeated-measures.md

 time trends is not the same: the red `bt` group goes up further and down further.
 I was musing that the higher values are also more variable, which would suggest a transformation, but I haven't explored that.
 If the interaction had turned out to be nonsignificant this way?
-You might think about trying to remove it from the model, except that in this kind of model, `treatment` is a ``between-subjects factor'' and `times` is a "within-subjects factor", so they are different kinds of things.
+You might think about trying to remove it from the model, except that in this kind of model, `treatment` is a "between-subjects factor" and `times` is a "within-subjects factor", so they are different kinds of things.
 What you do in that case is to ignore the non-significant interaction and interpret the main effects: there is no way to "gain df for error" like we did in two-way